Student Learning Outcomes

 Students graduating from this program will:

-- Students will refine their musical voice as creative artists, and their skills as collaborators with performers and generative artists.
+- Students will clearly articulate their musical voice as creative artists, and their skills as collaborators with performers and generative artists.

 - Students will demonstrate their mastery of technical skills in music composition, analysis, and of style, genre and media.